Philosophy

 Can’t find something?

-This vision guides our beliefs about how children learn and give charity to our curriculum expectations.
+This vision guides our beliefs about how children learn and gives clarity to our curriculum expectations.

 Our curriculum uses a contextual, constructivist-based practices approach to education.
 By contextual, we mean that children learn information in a meaningful way – in the context of their daily lives and current experiences.